MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 *Use services with autoscaling.* The autoscale feature automatically scales infrastructure to meet demand.
 Use platform as a service (PaaS) offerings with built-in autoscale features.
 The ease of scaling on PaaS is a major advantage.
 For example, scaling out virtual machines requires a separate load balancer, client-request handling, and externally stored state.
 PaaS offerings handle most of these tasks.

+*Constrain autoscaling.* Set automatic scaling limits to minimize over-scaling that could result in unnecessary costs.
+Sometimes you can't set scaling limits.
+In these cases, you should set alerts to notify you when the component has reached the maximum scale limit and when it's over-scaled.

 *Understand service scaling boundaries.* When you understand service scaling limits, increments, and restrictions, you can make informed decisions when selecting a service.
 Scaling boundaries determine whether or not your chosen service can handle the expected workload, scale efficiently, and meet the performance requirements of your application.
 Scaling boundaries to consider include:

 - *Scaling limits*: Scaling limits are the maximum capacity that a location or service can handle.
 It's important to know these limits to help ensure that the service can accommodate the expected workload and handle peak usage without performance degradation.
 Every resource has an upper scale limit.
 If you need to go beyond scale limits, you should partition your workload.